RKO General

-RKO General, Inc. (previously General Teleradio, RKO Teleradio Pictures, and RKO Teleradio) was, from 1952 through 1991, the main holding company for the noncore businesses of the General Tire and Rubber Company and, after General Tire's reorganization in the 1980s, GenCorp.
-The business was based around the consolidation of its parent company's broadcasting interests, dating to 1943, and the RKO Pictures film studio which General Tire had purchased in 1955.
-The holding company acquired the name of RKO General in 1959 after General Tire dissolved the film studio portion of RKO Teleradio.
-The original RKO Teleradio, Inc. corporation name was then changed to the present-day RKO General, Inc. Current RKO Radio Pictures copyrights are held by this corporate name.
+RKO General Inc. (previously General Teleradio Inc. and RKO Teleradio Pictures Inc.) was an American broadcasting company that, from 1952 through 1991, served as the main holding company for the noncore businesses of the General Tire and Rubber Company and later on GenCorp, Inc. The concern was based around the consolidation of its parent company's broadcasting interests, which dated to 1943 and were brought together under the General Teleradio umbrella in 1952.
+The company was renamed RKO Teleradio Pictures following its 1955 purchase of the RKO Pictures film studio, and then RKO General in 1959 after dissolving the motion picture division.
 Headquartered in New York City, the company operated six television stations and more than a dozen major radio stations around North America between 1959 and 1991.

-RKO General still exists, at least nominally, registered as a Delaware Corporation, as well as a subsidiary of Aerojet Rocketdyne Holdings.
-In addition to broadcasting, its other former operations included soft-drink bottling and hotel enterprises.
-The original Frontier Airlines was a subsidiary from 1968 to 1985.
-In 1981, the company revived RKO Pictures on a small scale.
-It is as a broadcaster, however, that RKO General left its mark.
-Recognized as the owner of some of the most influential radio stations in the world and a pioneer in subscription television service, RKO General also became known for the longest licensing dispute in television history.
+RKO General still exists, at least nominally, registered as a Delaware corporation and a subsidiary of GenCorp successor Aerojet Rocketdyne Holdings.
+In addition to broadcasting, its operations included soft-drink bottling and hotel enterprises.
+The original Frontier Airlines was a subsidiary from 1965 to 1985.
+In 1978, the company revived RKO Pictures on a small scale, with the first of its few coproductions reaching theaters in 1981; the business was sold off six years later.
+It is as a broadcaster, though, that RKO General left its mark.
+It owned some of the most influential radio stations in the world and was a pioneer in subscription television service.
+However, RKO General also became known for the longest licensing dispute in television history, one that ultimately forced the company out of broadcasting.